shurikenxofficial/shurikenxofficial/README.md

 - 👯 I’m looking to collaborate on YouTube.
 - 🤔 I’m looking for help with any Tech Info.
 - 💬 Ask me about any Tech Thing.
-- 📫 How to reach me: ShurikeN#6622 on Discord.
+- 📫 How to reach me: [YouTube - ShurikeN](https://youtube.com/shurikenyt/), Discord - ShurikeN #6622
 - 😄 Pronouns: He
 - ⚡ Fun fact: I SUCK XD